claytonweller/RNDMTWTR/README.md

 ### Why?

 The world doesn't make sense any more.
-So why should YOU have to?RNDMTWTR gives you a limitless supply of incomprehensible (and hilarious) tweets!
+So why should YOU have to?
+RNDMTWTR gives you a limitless supply of incomprehensible (and hilarious) tweets!

 ### But HOW?